-This Appendix sets out the procedures to be used when determining the pricing of official support for a transaction subject to this Sector Understanding.
-Section 1 sets out the risk classification procedures; Section 2 sets out the minimum premium rates to be charged for Category 1 aircraft, Section 3 sets out the minimum premium rates to be charged for Category 2 and Category 3 aircraft and Section 4 sets out the minimum premium rates to be charged for used aircraft, spare engines, spare parts, cargo conversion/major modification/refurbishing, maintenance and service contracts, and engine kits.
+This Appendix sets out the procedures to be used when determining the pricing of official support for a-transaction subject to this Sector Understanding.
+Section 1 sets out the risk classification procedures; Section 2 sets out the minimum premium rates to be charged for new and used aircraft, and Section 3 sets out the minimum premium rates to be charged for spare engines, spare parts, cargo conversion/major modification/refurbishing, maintenance and service contracts, and engine kits.